eclipse-opensovd/opensovd/docs/design/mvp.md

 # OpenSOVD MVP Roadmap

 This document defines the MVP scope for OpenSOVD to realize an end-to-end diagnostic stack by end of 2026.
-The core idea is to provide a useable stack first and iterate on features later.
+The core idea is to provide an end-to-end useable stack with reduced feature-set first and increase feature scope later.

 ## Context